A unique experience for each user.

 Controller & Code

 The controller works similarly to a step sequencer.
 The three horizontal rows each represent a drum and the four vertical columns represent the four counts.
-The user can select the preferred combinations of drums and counts to create variations of unique drum beat.
+The user can select the preferred combinations of drums and counts to create variations of rhythms.

-The python code for the BMIC ran on a Raspberry Pi.
+The python code for the BMIC ran on a Raspberry Pi 3.
 We first wrote a program for one row of the controller and tested this with a simplified breadboard prototype.
 We then added the rest of the rows and expanded the code to work for all four.

 Please note that this was a group project and not my sole work.

-Fellow team members were Tilly Supple, Carla Urbano, and Bea Lopez.
+Fellow team members were Matilda Supple, Carla Urbano, and Bea Lopez.